 There is often an unnerving feeling when writing a follow-up email to current and potential clients.
 This may be due to the fact that many business professionals fear that they may be perceived as ‘annoying’ when following up.
-The fear is understandable, especially if you are attempting to arrange a pivotal business meeting, obtain time sensitive information, or an inquire about an update on a project.
+The fear is understandable, especially if you are attempting to arrange a pivotal business meeting, obtain time-sensitive information, or inquire about an update on a project.

 Rule 1: Don’t Take it Personally